Best Guard Dogs For Families

 History

 The Great Dane is an old-world breed whose history is rooted in hunting and guarding households.
-Their exact origins are unknown, but many believe the breed began in Germany and England, but some claim the Romans and Egyptians have had similar breeds as far back as 3000 BC.
-Great Danes were a popular breed in both World War’s as they have a fantastic sense of smell and were used to track enemies in the field.
+Their exact origins are unknown, but many believe the breed began in Germany and England.
+But some claim the Romans and Egyptians have had similar breeds as far back as 3000 BC.
+Great Danes were a popular breed in both World Wars as they had a fantastic sense of smell and were used to track enemies in the field.

 Tips On Owning

-Because of their great size, Great Danes require regular exercise.
-However, over-exercising can lead to problems for this breed, so the best exercise is really just daily walks.
+Because of their generous size, Great Danes require regular exercise.
+However, over-exercising can lead to problems for this breed, so the best exercise is daily walks.
 From the onset, Danes need to be obedience trained with positive reinforcement.
-Danes require constant attention until they are house broken.
+Danes require constant attention until they are housebroken.
 Keep their wandering to restricted areas and make sure they are taken outside often until they are comfortable with the rules of the house.

 About The Breed